It allows the user to easily search for the nearest smoking area, parking area, or any other location you want to include.

 Business establishments are also important stakeholders in a city.
 And people interact with them for varied purposes.

-Business owners can use QR code signs on streets to make wayfinding easy using Google Map QR code.
+Business owners can use QR code signs on streets to make wayfinding easy using Google Map QR codes.

-People won’t have to search manually on the exact location as it is now easy to navigate and locate the establishment in a simple scan of the code.
+People won’t have to search manually for the exact location as it is now easy to navigate and locate the establishment in a simple code scan.

 How to create a QR Code on street signs?